borjanG/leia/README.md

 ## Citing

-If you are using this toolbox for your scientific publication, we would be very appreciative if you cite one of our following works on this topic.
+If you are using this toolbox for your scientific publication, we would be very appreciative if you were to cite one of our following articles on this topic.

-1. "**Turnpike in optimal control of PDEs, ResNets, and beyond**"
+1. **Turnpike in optimal control of PDEs, ResNets, and beyond**

 ```
 @article{geshkovski2022turnpike,